PixarV/terraform-provider-r4/website/docs/r/iam_user.html.markdown

   can only contain Latin letters, numbers, underscores (_), periods (.) and hyphens (-) (`^[a-zA-Z][a-zA-Z0-9_.-]*$`).
   The value must be 1 to 40 characters long.

-~> Usernames are not case-sensitive.
-For example, you cannot create users named "TESTUSER" and "testuser" at the same time.
+~> User names are not case-sensitive.
+For example, you cannot create user names "TESTUSER" and "testuser" at the same time.

 * `otp_required` - (Optional) Indicates whether the user is required to use two-factor authentication to log in to the web interface.
   Defaults to `false`.